 Complete the application.
 A team of teachers, master gardeners, staff and faculty of the University of Minnesota will evaluate proposals.
 Criteria for judging applications include, but are not limited to: innovative integration of garden use into multiple disciplines, a clear understanding of the implications of managing a garden at a school site, a plan to involve stakeholders in creating and maintaining the garden, a plan to involve many students in outdoor learning, and a knowledgeable garden plan.

 Electronic submissions are preferred.
 Submit your application using our online process.
-Please scan and email signature pages and photos to Garden Grant Coordinators Sarah Weaver and Dane Elmquist at firstname.lastname@example.org.
-If US postal submissions are necssary, please use the following address:
+Please scan and email signature pages and photos to Garden Grant Coordinator Sarah Weaver at firstname.lastname@example.org.
+Only on-line applicaitons will be accepted.